openshift/ci-docs/content/en/docs/release-oversight/disruption-tests.md

 	}
 ```

+{{% /card-code %}}

 ### Default Next Best Guessers

 [Next Best Guessers](https://github.com/openshift/origin/blob/a93ac08b2890dbe6dee760e623c5cafb1d8c9f97/pkg/synthetictests/historicaldata/next_best_guess.go#L13-L53) are functions that can be chained together and will return either a `true` or `false` if the current `JobType` matches the desired logic.
 In the code snippet below, we check if `MicroReleaseUpgrade` matches the current `JobType`, if false, we continue down the list.
 The [combine](https://github.com/openshift/origin/blob/a93ac08b2890dbe6dee760e623c5cafb1d8c9f97/pkg/synthetictests/historicaldata/next_best_guess.go#L179-L191) helper function gives you the option to chain and compose a more sophisticated check.
-In the example below, if we can do a `PreviousReleaseUpgrade` the result of that will be fed into `MicroReleaseUpgrade` and if no function returns `false` during this chain, we have successfully fuzzy matched and can now check the historical data has information for this match.
+In the example below, if we can do a [PreviousReleaseUpgrade](https://github.com/openshift/origin/blob/a93ac08b2890dbe6dee760e623c5cafb1d8c9f97/pkg/synthetictests/historicaldata/next_best_guess.go#L100-L113) the result of that will be fed into [MicroReleaseUpgrade](https://github.com/openshift/origin/blob/a93ac08b2890dbe6dee760e623c5cafb1d8c9f97/pkg/synthetictests/historicaldata/next_best_guess.go#L80-L98) and if no function returns `false` during this chain, we have successfully fuzzy matched and can now check the historical data has information for this match.

+{{% card-code header="Ex: `nextBestGuessers` [origin/pkg/synthetictests/historicaldata/next_best_guess.go](https://github.com/openshift/origin/blob/a93ac08b2890dbe6dee760e623c5cafb1d8c9f97/pkg/synthetictests/historicaldata/next_best_guess.go#L13-L53)" %}}

 ```go
 var nextBestGuessers = []NextBestKey{